chinmaymk/aikit/docs/guide/getting-started.md

 ## Basic Generation

-Alright, let's make the magic happen.
+Let's make the magic happen.
 Here's how to get a simple response from a model.

 ```typescript
 import { createProvider, userText } from '@chinmaymk/aikit';